cas-lab-munich/SigmaRL/README.md

 </p>

 ## Logs
+- [2024-07-10] Our scenario is now available as a MARL benchmark scenario in VMAS (see <a href="https://github.com/proroklab/VectorizedMultiAgentSimulator/releases/tag/1.4.2" target="_blank">here</a>)!
 - [2024-05-07] Version for the submission to ITSC 2024 on May 1, 2024.
 See branch `ITSC24`.
 - [2024-04-10] Traffic-road scenario works.
 See branch `traffic-road` and save files in directory `outputs_saved/traffic_road`.
 - [2024-01-26] Line-path-tracking scenario works.
 See branch `path-tracking-scenarios` and saved files in directory `outputs_saved/line`.